 Through the Continuum of Care strategic planning sessions, community stakeholders established four priorities and four strategies to address homelessness in St. Johns County.
-The Continuum of Care is working on the following priorities: ensuring that homelessness is rare, homelessness is brief, homelessness is one time, and sustaining an end to homelessness.
-The strategies and goals of the St Johns County CoC Strategic Plan provides a foundation for collective action.
+The Continuum of Care is working on the following priorities: ensuring that homelessness is rare, homelessness is brief, homelessness is one time and sustaining an end to homelessness.